XPMUser/XPMUser.github.io/README.md

 Address bar: ?mods=-insert mod here- or ?mods=-insert mod here-,-insert mod here-

-"-insert mod here-" means the names of the mods from the modpacks.
+"-insert mod here-" means the names of the mods from the mod list below.

 Here's a list of available useful mods:
 1. WalkSpeed